 If you look close, both Lean and Agile appear the same.
 Both of these manufacturing processes aim to shorten production cycles so that final goods hit the market faster.
 So where do they differ?
 Let’s see.

-The theories behind physics and mathematics, tested over years of practice, form the foundation of manufacturing and supply chain.
+The theories behind physics and mathematics, tested over years of practice, form the foundation of manufacturing and the supply chain.
 But sometimes even the simple and basic ideologies are lost in the day-to-day realities of running a business.
 Meanwhile, newer principles that support even more sophisticated agility fail to get the attention they deserve.
 As a result, the vast majority of manufacturing organizations have enormous performance improvement potential in terms of cost, inventory, and service.

 The theories and concepts which make up the agile manufacturing practice are:

 The relevant underpinning of supply chain and operations management is the queuing theory, which recognizes that any system involving at least one conversion stage has finite throughput capacity and always suffers from waits.
-The reality is the same regardless of whether you look at a supermarket checkout lane, a factory production line, a distribution channel, or even a new product development process: If demand is more than the capacity, the queue will exceed open-endedly.
+The reality is the same regardless of whether you look at a supermarket checkout lane, a factory production line, a distribution channel, or even a new product development process: if demand is more than the capacity, the queue will exceed open-endedly.
 Even if the average demand is below 100 percent capacity, there still is a backlog.
 Variability in the rate of arrivals at a workstation and its processing time will lead to demand spikes and unused capacities.
 This causes the development of a queue with a finite average length.
 However, if there is plenty of spare capacity, the line may not be noticeable.

 Manufacturing or purchasing schedules based on inaccurate SKU forecasts lead to the production of unbalanced stocks that can damage service.
 Unfortunately, changes cost money because every factory schedule that is interrupted by an expedited item suffers from forecast-induced variability.